GSA/open-gsa-redesign/_apidocs/ratequeryhhg.md

-This API has two primary endpoints:
+This API has one primary endpoint:

 **Endpoint 1:** https://api.gsa.gov/tmss/hhgratequery